 Program Coordinator, SJD Program

-Diana Sawyer is the Program Coordinator for the Program on Law & Government.
-Diana serves as the main point of contact for students' administrative needs while in the Program.
-She previously worked for Senator Blanche Lincoln and Representative Vic Snyder.
-She joined the Program on Law & Government in 2010.
-Diana earned a Bachelor of Arts magna cum laude from the University of Arkansas in Political Science and International Relations with minors in Spanish and European Studies.
+Guarina Lopez-Davis is the Program Coordinator for the Program on Law and Government.
+Guarina serves as the main point of contact for students' administrative needs while in the Program.
+She previously worked for the Program on Environmental and Energy Law at the Washington College of Law.

 Hannah Purkey is the Program Assistant for the Program on Law & Government.
 Hannah fields phone inquiries, organizes projects and events, and helps with students’ administrative needs.
-She previously worked in the Office of Development and Alumni Relations on the Advancement Operations team.
+She previously worked in the Office of Development and Alumni Relations at American University.
 She graduated Magna Cum Laude from the University of Pittsburgh in Communication & Rhetoric, with certificates in Global Studies and Arabic Language and Culture.